ofarukaydin/react-spotify-youtube/README.md

 ### Why use web crawler instead of Google API?

-Google limits the api very hard for free usage.
-It's a workaround for it and i must say it works pretty well
+Google limits the usage of api for free users.
+It's a workaround for it and i must say it works pretty well.

 [Live Demo](http://farukaydin.xyz/tubify)